mrahhal/MR.EntityFrameworkCore.KeysetPagination/README.md

 ## Benchmarks

-To give you an idea about the performance gains, here's a graph comparing using offset pagination vs keyset pagination from this library when querying first, middle, and last pages under different table record counts.
+To give you an idea about the performance gains, here's a graph comparing using offset pagination vs keyset pagination from this library when querying first, middle, and last pages under different table records counts.

 As a simple example, this is for when the data is ordered in `Created` descending.